Our mission: Informing and engaging voters for a robust democracy.

 John Boylan, Editorial Director

 John is a Seattle writer and producer.
 He has been an editor, journalist, organizer, art critic, and researcher, and worked in web publishing at Microsoft for 15 years.
 For more than 25 years, he has hosted a roundtable conversation series about art, politics, and science, featuring major artists, activists, scientists, poets, writers, musicians, architects, actors, and impresarios.
-In 2016 he created and produced 9e2, a nine-day festival of art, science, and technology that included work by more than 100 artists, performers, engineers, scientists, and technologists.
-He’s currently wondering what a 2026 9e2 would look like, ten years later.
+In 2016 he created and co-produced 9e2, a nine-day festival of art, science, and technology that included work by more than 100 artists, performers, engineers, scientists, and technologists.
+He’s currently wondering what a 9e26 would look like, ten years later.
 He holds an MA in communications from the University of Washington and two BA degrees, in history and English literature, from Penn State.
 He has been researching, writing, and editing the guides since 2018.

 Our researcher/writers and editors include: Jim Erickson has been a staff writer for Time magazine as well as for the Seattle Post-Intelligencer; Patrick Marshall, who has been a longtime writer for the Congressional Quarterly and the Seattle Times; Dean Paton who regularly contributes to the Christian Science Monitor; Frances Bula, who writes for the Toronto Globe & Mail and the Vancouver Sun, Eric Fetters-Walp, who was a business writer for the Everett Daily Herald; and Jeff Brown who spent his career as a writer and editor in television and radio at CBC, Canada’s national public broadcaster.